anapaulabtanaka/fracmps/README.md

 # fracmps
-This is a repository contains data to simulate fractures using mps.
+This is a repository contains data and results from fracture simulaton using mps.